-- 1. [...]
-Where a border procedure is applied, decisions may be taken on the following: - (a) the inadmissibility of an application in accordance with Article 36; - (b) the merits of an application [...] if any of the circumstances listed in Article 40(1)(a)-(h) and (i) and (5)(b) apply.
+[...]
+Where a border procedure is applied, decisions may be taken on the following:

+- (a) the inadmissibility of an application in accordance with Article 36; - (b) the merits of an application [...] if any of the circumstances listed in Article 40(1)(a)-(h) and (i) and (5)(b) applies.

-2. When applying the border procedure, a Member State may prioritise the examination of applications of certain third country nationals or, in the case of stateless persons, of former habitual residents of third countries, for which there is a high probability of the enforcement of a return decision or a refusal of entry from that Member State to their country of origin, or, in the case of stateless persons, of former habitual residence, to a safe third country or a first country of asylum, within the meaning of this Regulation.
+When applying the border procedure, a Member State may prioritise the examination of applications of certain third country nationals or, in the case of stateless persons, of former habitual residents of third countries, for which there is a high probability of return from that Member State to their country of origin, or, in the case of stateless persons, of former habitual residence, to a safe third country or a first country of asylum, within the meaning of this Regulation.